fdspoto/ADM-2018-Group-24-HW3/README.md

 # ADM-2018-Group-24-Homework3

-This is the repository for the third homework of the course ADM at the Sapienza University.
-Repository authors: Federica Spoto,  Reza Pourrahim, Pol Ribó.
+This is the repository for the third homework of the course ADM 2018 at Sapienza University.
+The authors of this repository are: Federica Spoto, Reza Pourrahim, Pol Ribó.

 In this assignment we perform an analysis of the text of Airbnb property listings.
 In particular, our objective is to create an appropriate Search Engine to find the perfect house depending on the user's request.